Piedesert/MasterController/README.md

-# MasterController
+# First Person Controller
-Unity controller prefabs and test level
+Contains the project files with associated source code for the first person controller series.